Azure/AzRegionSelection/docs/wiki/1-Collect.md

 Get-AzureServices.ps1 -includeCost $true
 ```

-- To collect the inventory for a single resource group, run the script as follows:
+- To collect the inventory for a single resource group, cost not included, run the script as follows:

 ```powershell
 Get-AzureServices.ps1 -scopeType resourceGroup -resourceGroupName <resource-group-name> -subscriptionId <subscription-id>